-This Psalm is titled, A Praise of David.
-Though Psalm 86 was called A Prayer of David, this is the only on titled A Praise of David, and it is a summit peak of praise.
+This psalm is titled A Praise of David.
+Though Psalm 17 and Psalm 86 were also called A Prayer of David, this is the only one titled A Praise of David, and it is a high point of praise.
 “Psalm 145 is indeed a monumental praise psalm, a fit summary of all David had learned about God during a long lifetime of following hard after the Almighty.”
 (James Montgomery Boice)

-Psalm 145 is the last psalm attributed to David in the collection of Psalms, and it is the last of the nine psalms using some kind of acrostic pattern (9, 10, 25, 34, 37, 111, 112, 119, and 145).
+Psalm 145 is the last psalm attributed to David in the collection of psalms, and it is the last of the nine psalms using some kind of acrostic pattern (Psalm 9, 10, 25, 34, 37, 111, 112, 119, and 145).
 Five of these acrostic psalms are attributed to David.

 “In Jewish practice this psalm was recited twice in the morning and once in the evening service.
-The Talmud commends all who repeat it three times a day as having a share in the world to come (Ber 4b).”
-(VanGemeren)
+The Talmud commends all who repeat it three times a day as having a share in the world to come.”
+(Willem VanGemeren)

 A. Learning to praise God.